The arts at trinity

 The Trinity community has long valued the visual arts and over the years, many professional and aspiring artists have called this church their spiritual home.

-The artistic highlights of the church building and our arts collection have been documented in an online brochure called "Guide to Art and Architecture" which is set up as a self-guided tour which you can follow at your speed and convenience.
-The online guide can be found here.
+Trinity Guide to Art and Design The artistic highlights of the church building and our arts collection have been documented in an online brochure called "Guide to Art and Architecture" which is set up as a self-guided tour which you can follow at your speed and convenience.
+The link is here.